getsolus/help-center-docs/configuration/managing-users/en.md

 {{< altimg "gnome-top-panel-right-click.jpg" "help-center/configuration/configuring-displays/" >}}

-Alternatively, you can open the Applications Overlay using the keyboard shortcut `Super + A` or by clicking the applications icon in the dock and then finding and clicking on "Users".
+Alternatively, you can open the Overlay using the `Super` button on your keyboard or by clicking the applications icon in the dock and then finding and clicking on "Users".

 {{< altimg "single-user-settings.jpg" "help-center/configuration/managing-users/" >}}

 To manage your own or other accounts, you first need to authenticate.
 Click the "Unlock" button in the top right corner and type your password.
 Note that you are required to be an administrator.
 If you're the only user on the system, then your account is an administrator by default.

-In the event it is correct, the "Unlock" button will change to "Add User..."
+In the event the password provided is correct, the "Unlock" button will change to "Add User..."

 ### Adding a User